fenton1000/mf-portfolio-three-electric-car-survey/README.md

 ## 7. Wireframes

 **NB.
-IT IS IMPORTANT TO NOTE HERE THAT THE WEBPAGE AND MOCK TERMINAL USED TO DEPLOY THIS PROJECT TO HEROKU WAS DEVELOPED BY CODE INSTITUTE AND PROVIDED FOR USE IN THIS PROJECT VIA THE CODE INSTITUTE GITPOD TEMPLATE AS DESCRIBED IN THE CREDITS SECTION BELOW.
+IT IS IMPORTANT TO NOTE HERE THAT THE WEBPAGE AND MOCK TERMINAL USED TO DEPLOY THIS PROJECT TO HEROKU WAS DEVELOPED BY CODE INSTITUTE AND PROVIDED FOR USE IN THIS PROJECT VIA THE CODE INSTITUTE PYTHON ESSENTIALS TEMPLATE AS DESCRIBED IN THE CREDITS SECTION BELOW.
 THEREFORE THE WIREFRAMES BELOW SHOULD NOT BE INTERPRETED AS SUGGESTING OTHERWISE.
 THIS README RELATES TO A COMMAND LINE PYTHON ONLY PROJECT.
-THE WIREFRAMES WERE DEVELOPED FOR THE SOLE PURPOSE OF DEVELOPING FURTHER, THE KEY _TEXT ELEMENTS_ REQUIRED TO MET THE DEVELOPED LOGIC FLOWCHART, PRIOR TO COMMENCEMENT OF CODING.**
+THE WIREFRAMES WERE DEVELOPED FOR THE SOLE PURPOSE OF DEVELOPING FURTHER, THE KEY _TEXT ELEMENTS_ REQUIRED TO MEET THE DEVELOPED LOGIC FLOWCHART, PRIOR TO COMMENCEMENT OF CODING.**

 ### 7.1 Survey Introduction and Survey Summary
 ![wireframe of the initial introduction text and the survey summary if the option to complete survey is selected](documents/pp3-wframe-one.png "Survey Intro and Summary")